vasanthonline/dockerized-create-react-app/README.md

-# Getting Started with Create React App
+# Getting Started with Dockerized Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The project is then containerized with docker setup, so that all development and testing can happen within a container